proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 Overview
 ========

-There is a finite set of health messages that a Ceph cluster can raise.
-These messages are known as *health checks*.
+There is a set of health states that a Ceph cluster can raise.
+These are known as *health checks*.
 Each health check has a unique identifier.

 The identifier is a terse human-readable string -- that is, the identifier is readable in much the same way as a typical variable name.
-It is intended to enable tools (for example, UIs) to make sense of health checks and present them in a way that reflects their meaning.
+It is intended to enable tools (for example, monitoring and UIs) to make sense of health checks and present them in a way that reflects their meaning.

 This page lists the health checks that are raised by the monitor and manager daemons.
-In addition to these, you might see health checks that originate from MDS daemons (see :ref:`cephfs-health-messages`), and health checks that are defined by ``ceph-mgr`` python modules.
+In addition to these, you may see health checks that originate from CephFS MDS daemons (see :ref:`cephfs-health-messages`), and health checks that are defined by ``ceph-mgr`` modules.

 Definitions
 ===========